vocdoni/docs/docs/architecture/components/processes.md

 ### Vote Envelope

 The Vote Envelope contains a (possibly encrypted) Vote Package and provides the details to check that the incoming vote is valid.
-Some fields may be optional depending on the `mode` and the `envelopetype` of the process.
+Some fields may be optional depending on the process `mode` and `envelopeType`.

 #### When `envelopeType.ANONYMOUS` is enabled